 There are no prerequisites for this program, aside from basic computer skills.See detailed requirements.

 Learn SQL fundamentals such as JOINs, Aggregations, and Subqueries.
-Use SQL to answer complex business problems.Investigate a Database
+Learn how to use SQL to answer complex business problems.Investigate a Database

-Learn how to use version control and share your projects with other people in the data science industry.Post your work on Github
+Learn how to use version control and share your work with other people in the data science industry.Post your work on Github

 Josh has been sharing his passion for data for nearly a decade at all levels of university, and as Lead Data Science Instructor at Galvanize.
 He's used data science for work ranging from cancer research to process automation.

 Derek is the CEO of Mode Analytics.
 He developed an analytical foundation at Facebook and Yammer and is passionate about sharing it with future analysts.
 He authored SQL School and is a mentor at Insight Data Science.